Quick Verdict

 5. Vanicream Moisturizing Skin Cream -- Best for Sensitive Dry Skin ($14)

-The allergist's first recommendation for extremely sensitive, reactive, or eczema-prone dry skin.
-Vanicream contains no dyes, fragrance, masking fragrance, lanolin, parabens, or formaldehyde releasers -- the most common contact allergens in skincare.
-If you've reacted to CeraVe or LRP in the past, Vanicream is the next level down in potential irritants.
-The formula is less elegant but the purity is unmatched in the mass market.
+A practical short-list option for extremely sensitive, reactive, or eczema-prone-feeling dry skin.
+Vanicream contains no dyes, fragrance, masking fragrance, lanolin, parabens, or formaldehyde releasers -- common contact-allergen categories in skincare.
+If you've reacted to CeraVe or LRP in the past, Vanicream is a simpler fallback to consider.
+The formula is less elegant, but the low-frill ingredient list is the point.

 Check Price on Amazon